m-wilkosz/alien-invasion/README.md

 Clone of Space Invaders game made with PyGame library.

 ### Features
-At the beginning, you can choose the difficulty level by pressing E (easy) or H (hard).
+At the beginning you can choose the difficulty level by pressing E (easy) or H (hard).
 As you play, the gameplay becomes more difficult.
 You can exit by pressing Q.

 ### Technologies
-Project is created with:
+The project was created with:
 - Python 3.8
 - PyGame 2.0.1

 ### Setup
-First, you must have Python and PyGame installed if you don't already have them:
+First, you have to install Python and PyGame if you don't already have them:
 ```
 sudo apt-get install python3.8
 sudo apt-get install python3-pygame